When a person or couple fake a romantic relationship and then fall in love.

-- In The Americans, Paul and Elizabeth Jennings were initially paired off by the Centre to pose as a couple so that they could work closely together without arousing suspicion among their American neighbors.
+- In The Americans, Phillip and Elizabeth Jennings were initially paired off by the Centre to pose as a couple so that they could work closely together without arousing suspicion among their American neighbors.
 After so many years together, they have grown to genuinely love each other.
 In the fifth season, they even decide to marry each other for real, in the traditional Russian fashion.

 - C. S. Lewis and Joy Gresham, as dramatized in the film Shadowlands.

 - Sofia Kovalevkaya (Korvin-Krukovskaya) couldn't follow her passion for mathematics in Russia, so she married Vladimir Kovalevskij to be able to leave Russia and study mathematics in Berlin, becoming the first woman to be awarded a doctorate in mathematics, and a prominent mathematician of her day.
-Their marriage became real enough that they had a daughter, although they latter separated.
+Their marriage became real enough that they had a daughter, although they later separated.